ghaiklor/node-print-message/README.md

 # print-message

-NodeJS module for printing out beautiful messages in console
+NodeJS module for printing out beautiful messages in console.